 In his current role, Malcolm works with the accrediting bodies within the physical therapy profession to ensure PhysicalTherapy.com’s courses are approved across all 50 states.

 Malcolm lives in the Kansas City area with his fiancé, Amy, daughter, Claire, and dogs Rue, Rosco, and Rigby.

 What makes you most proud to work for Continued?

 I love the Continued family.
 I have had the opportunity to collaborate with many of the company’s employees, and the one constant is that they all give their best.
 The professionalism is contagious, and gives me the drive to want to do my best for our members and my colleagues.

-From a personal standpoint, I joined Continued when my wife was being treated for cancer.
-The flexibility of working from home allowed me to be there with her and our daughter during what would be her final months.
-When she passed, the company really rallied around me with no hesitation, and I realized how much we all care about each other.
+From a personal standpoint, I joined Continued when a loved one was going through treatments for cancer.
+The flexibility of working from home allowed me to be available during what would be the final months.
+The company really rallied around me with no hesitation, and I realized how much we all care about each other.
 Even [company co-founder and owner] Aimee LaCalle reached out personally to me.
+During the time of healing and growth as a widower, a single parent, and embracing love again, the Continued family has been in my corner without hesitation, being my biggest fans every step of the way.
+It’s not just me either.
+This is the standard here!
 Family is not a loose term with this group.